bg-chun/DPDK_GUIDE/README.md

   In this document, I recommend to choose the second way, because that is most simple way to consume hugepages with DPDK.
 More details for comsuming huegepages on Kubernetes is available on [here](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/20190129-hugepages.md#user-stories-optional).

   The below Pod Spec shows that requesting 2Gi of 1Gbi hugepages with filebacking.
-  When user reqests hugepage with filebacking, Kubernetes makes emptyDir volume on the node then maps it to a hugetlbfs mount path of the node.
+  When user reqests hugepage with filebacking, Kubernetes creates emptyDir volume on the node then maps it to a hugetlbfs mount path of the node.
 It means that your container mounts hugetlbfs using Kubernetes volume system and you can create a file on it.
 The only left thing to do is consuming hugepages.

-For DPDK, you can pass the mounted path(in below example, it is `/hugepages`) over `--huge-dir`EAL Parameter.
+  For DPDK, you can pass the mounted path(in below example, it is `/hugepages`, see volumeMounts and Volumes section) over `--huge-dir`EAL Parameter.
 More details for EAL parameters are available on [here](https://doc.dpdk.org/guides/linux_gsg/linux_eal_parameters.html).
   ```
   apiVersion: v1
   kind: Pod